 The Georgia Statewide Human Trafficking Task Force operates by a targeted, strategic framework which consists of individual Work Groups addressing the five elements of the trafficking continuum: Vulnerability-Recruitment-Exploitation-Withdrawal-Reintegration.

-Specifically, the Task Force functions based on eight objectives:
+Specifically, the Task Force functions based on nine objectives:

 - Community Awareness and Education;